(Last updated: June 2019)

 • Recruitment of professional, competent and qualified staff

-• Strict compliance with UKBA and accrediting bodies standards and requirements.
+• Strict compliance with UKVI and accrediting bodies standards and requirements.

 • Obtaining regular feedback from students and staff, with the aim of improving our quality.